Splunk® SOAR (Cloud)

 container Required The container to add the attachment to.
 The return value of BaseConnector::get_container_id() is sufficient.

 file_location Required This is the location of the file on the file system.
-The file has to be written to the path returned by Vault.get_vault_tmp_dir() before calling this API.
+The file must be written to the path returned by Vault.get_vault_tmp_dir() before calling this API.

 file_name Optional The file name to use.